The Good Shepherd Speech — Modern Paraphrase | nocap.bible

 I AM the Door 🚪

-🔥 "I'm telling you the truth — I am the door for the sheep.
+Jesus said: 🔥 "I'm telling you the truth — I am the door for the sheep.
 Everyone who came before me claiming to be the way in?
 Thieves and robbers.
 But the sheep didn't listen to them.

-🔥 I am the door.
+Jesus said: 🔥 I am the door.
 Whoever enters through me will be saved — they'll go in and out and find pasture.
 The thief only shows up to steal, kill, and destroy.
 I came so they could have life — and have it to the fullest."

 That last line hits different.
-Jesus isn't offering some mid version of existence where you just survive.
+Jesus isn't some mid version of existence where you just survive.
 He's talking about — abundant, overflowing, more-than-you-thought-possible life.
 The thieves take from you.
 Jesus came to give to you.
 That's the whole contrast. ✨

 The Good Shepherd vs. the Hired Hand 🐺

-Now Jesus shifted from "I am the door" to an even bolder claim:
+Now shifted from " the door" to an even bolder claim:

-🔥 "I am the good shepherd.
+Jesus said: 🔥 "I am the good shepherd.
 The good shepherd lays down his life for the sheep.
 But a hired hand — someone who doesn't actually own the sheep — sees the wolf coming and dips.
 He abandons them and runs.
 The wolf attacks and scatters them.
 The hired hand bounces because he's just getting paid.
 He doesn't actually care about the sheep."

 This was a direct shot at the religious leaders.
 They were supposed to be shepherding God's people, but Jesus was calling them hired hands at best — people who looked the part but would ghost the second things got dangerous.
-A real shepherd doesn't clock out when the wolf shows up. 🐑
+A real doesn't clock out when the wolf shows up. 🐑

 Known by Name 🫶

-Then Jesus went even deeper:
+Then went even deeper:

-🔥 "I am the good shepherd.
+Jesus said: 🔥 "I am the good shepherd.
 I know my own and my own know me — the same way the Father knows me and I know the Father.
 And I lay down my life for the sheep.

-🔥 I have other sheep that aren't part of this fold yet.
+Jesus said: 🔥 I have other sheep that aren't part of this fold yet.
 I need to bring them too, and they will hear my voice.
 There will be one flock, one shepherd.

-🔥 This is why the Father loves me — because I lay down my life so I can take it back up again.
+Jesus said: 🔥 This is why the Father loves me — because I lay down my life so I can take it back up again.
 Nobody takes it from me.
 I lay it down on my own.
 I have the authority to lay it down and the authority to pick it back up.
 This is what my Father charged me to do."

 There's so much packed in here.
-First, Jesus said He knows His sheep the way the Father knows Him — that's the deepest possible relationship.
+First, Jesus said He knows His sheep the way knows Him — that's the deepest possible relationship.
 Second, the "other sheep" were the — Jesus was already planning to bring everyone in, not just .
-And third, He straight up said His death would be His own choice.
+And third, He straight up said His would be His own choice.
 No one would take His life — He would give it.
 That's not a victim.
 That's a King with a plan. 👑

 The Crowd Is Split 🤔